Teaching history with movies has many advantages and makes learning fun and memorable! Here are 10 reasons to teach history through movies.

 Movies are meant to entertain and are a major part of American culture.
 Why not take advantage of it with the plethora of quality historical movies out there?

-8. Many historical movies also have additional character-building themes.
+8. Many historical movies also have additional character-building/social emotional llearning themes.

 The WWII flick Unbroken is a story of resilience, bravery, forgiveness and redemption.
 42: The Jackie Robinson Story offers us great lessons on courage, leadership, change, and racism.
 I don’t know if I’ve ever seen a Holocaust movie where courage and resilience were not major themes.

-Many historical movies, especially those that revolve around a notable person, are often made for a reason, and are packed with good character-building life lessons that are important both inside and outside the classroom.
+Many historical movies, especially those that revolve around a notable person, are often made for a reason.
+They are packed with good character-building life lessons that are important both inside and outside the classroom.

 9. Movies give us new perspectives.